 - 1 package Gorton's Beer Battered Fish Fillets

-- 1 package (approximately 20 ounces) frozen French fries
+- 1 package (20 ounces) frozen French fries

 - 2 cups flour